What if I do not pay enough tax?

 It is possible that the underpayment has arisen due to your employer or pension payer not operating PAYE correctly.
 For example, they may not have applied the tax code that HMRC sent to them.
 If this is the case, HMRC should first seek the tax from the employer or pension payer, not from you.

-For example, you start a new job and give your new employer your form P45.
-However they do not use the code that is shown on the P45 or take into account your year to date pay and tax details – they just put you on a standard 1150L code (standard for 2017/18).
+For example, you started a new job in 2017/18 and gave your new employer your Starter Checklist that indicated that code BR should be used (as it was a second job).
+However they did not use the code – they just put you on a standard 1150L code (standard for 2017/18).
 This means that you would have been given the benefit of extra personal allowances and would not have paid enough tax, leading to an underpayment for the tax year.

 If you think this might apply to you, read our full guide on employer or pension payer error.